Nicolas Sanhes was born September 10, 1965 in Rodez. Surrounded by his two brothers, he grew up on the family farm from their parents.

 The ten tons of Steel Cast No. 1 completes the series of “Singular Evidences”.
 (2001 – 2004).
 Nicolas Sanhes makes a radical shift with the series of “Maillages”, works wired in steel log, issued from digitalizing the works of wood.

 Somehow it is the DNA of the works to come.
 For two years, he develops this work to finally keep a set of lines only, similar to an ouroboros, becoming the formal mark of his current work.

 In between 2004 and 2014 Nicolas Sanhes creates works that become more and more monumental.
-His understanding and control technical constraints, dimensions allow him to produce his first public commissions for cities like Trappes - with “IPt “ in 2007 - and Montélimar the following year with “Ipm”.
+His understanding and control technical constraints, dimensions allow him to produce his first public commissions for cities like Trappes in 2007 and Montélimar the following year.

 Built for the city of Valenciennes in square “H, HV11” will be his most complex work carried out to date.

 These ten years of research on the line are going to be carriers of a new geometry that he will define with the art critic Jean-Louis Poitevin as "Incidental Geometry”.
 Nicolas Sanhes doesn't think on 'the line' as a series of points in space but in its thickness because for him, it consists of the relation between a plan and a vertical.
 The line can no longer -in the space - obey to the conventional rules of geometry.
 By thinking as such, Nicolas Sanhes found and